cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 1. Open `index.html` with DevTools Console visible.
 2. Ensure Firebase initializes (look for "✅ Firebase initialized in index.html").
 3. Check the console for rows logged as "Row with title ..." and confirm jobs render below without the empty-state banner.
-4. Click “Refresh Jobs” and confirm listings persist and update without showing the "not hiring" message unless there truly are zero jobs in Firestore.
+4. Click "Refresh Jobs" and confirm listings persist and update without showing the "not hiring" message unless there truly are zero jobs in Firestore.

 ### Admin Dashboard: Quick Actions removed (2025-08-19)